 - German Society of Psychosomatic Obstetrics and Gynecology (Deutsche Gesellschaft für Psychosomatische Frauenheilkunde und Geburtshilfe, DGPFG)

 - Perinatal Psychiatry Genetics Consortium: Postpartum Depression: Action Towards Causes and Treatment (PACT)

 - German Psychological Society (Deutsche Gesellschaft für Psychologie, DGP), Specialist Group for Biological Psychology and Neuropsychology; Specialist Group for Clinical Psychology

 I am married.
 My husband is a violinist in an orchestra.
 We not only share a love of music but also a love for people, especially love for our four children, our extended families, our friends and each other.
-Then there is our passion for nature, art, culture, good food, relaxation, peace, harmony and caring relationships.
+Then there is our passion for nature, art, culture, good food, relaxation, peace, harmony, good humor and caring relationships.